pavanprabhu2000/Mad_Ball_/README.md

 step 3:- type "webgl.force-disabled" and change it to enabled

+step 4: type "privacy.file_unique_origin" and set it to true

-step 4:-in advance settings check the box "use hardware accleration when avilable"
+step 5:-in advance settings check the box "use hardware accleration when avilable"

-step 5:-(when the above steps are completed) run the (index.html) file in mozila browser which u have cloned.
+step 6:-(when the above steps are completed) run the (index.html) file in mozila browser which u have cloned.
 Move the ball around using the arrow keys.
 Collect the coins  and beat the score limit to proceed .

 enjoy the Mad_Ball_ :-)